HMS Discovery (1789): Pacific Northwest

-Discoverys primary mission was to exert British sovereignty over this part of the Northwest Coast following the hand-over of the Spanish Fort San Miguel at Nootka Sound, although exploration in co-operation with the Spanish was seen as an important secondary objective.
-Exploration work was successful as relations with the Spanish went well; resupply in California was especially helpful.
-Vancouver and the Spanish commandant Juan Francisco de la Bodega y Quadra were on such good terms that the original name of Vancouver Island was actually Vancouver and Quadra's Island.

 Discovery ran aground in early August 1792 on hidden rocks in Queen Charlotte Strait near Fife Sound.
 Within a day Chatham also ran aground on rocks about two miles away.

 In 1793, Discovery entered a bay on the northern end of the Prince of Wales Island when a storm arose.
 Its shelter led to it being named Port Protection.
 Baker Point, the northwest point of Prince of Wales Island is named after the Discovery's 3rd Lieutenant Joseph Baker.

-It is remarkable that during Discoverys five-year voyage she lost only six sailors, all in accidents; none died from scurvy or violence.
+Remarkably, during Discoverys five-year voyage she lost only six sailors, all in accidents; none died from scurvy or violence.

+Discovery Park in Seattle was named by Judge Donald S. Voorhees after the ship.

 Diplomatic role

 Discovery was meant to bring a resolution to the disposition of control over Nootka Sound.
 But despite four years of dispatches with their home governments, Vancouver and Quadra failed to formally conclude an agreement.

 Later years

 Discovery as a prison ship at Deptford on the River Thames by Edward William Cooke.

 Discovery put into St Helena in July 1795.
 There on 2 July 1795 Discovery and the brig Chatham captured a Dutch East Indiaman, Makassar, which sailed in, unaware that the newly established Batavian Republic was at war with Great Britain.
 (Note: Makassar, under the command of Captain Frederik Markt, had been launched in 1787 and had a burthen of 1150 tons.)
 Some prize money was due to be paid in November 1824.
 (Note: A first-class share, such as would have accrued to Vancouver and Peter Puget (by then deceased), of Chatham, was worth £39 5s 0 3/4d; a fifth-class share, i.e., the share of a seaman, was worth 6s 11 1/2d.)